mwiedemeyer/SPForms/README.md

         data-form-required              true|false
         data-form-validate              RegEx to validate the value
-        data-form-validationmessage     Message to display within the tooltip on validation/required errors data-form-peoplepicker          '2010' or '2013' to define an input box as a people picker data-form-peoplepicker-value    Used on the 2010 peoplepicker to define what is saved to the SP list as text (see details below).
+        data-form-validationmessage     Message to display within the tooltip on validation/required errors data-form-peoplepicker          true to define an input box as a people picker data-form-peoplepicker-value    Used on the 2010 peoplepicker to define what is saved to the SP list as text (see details below).
                                         The 2013 picker always saves the selected user in a user field. data-form-datepicker            true to define a datepicker